 Another one that probably sounds obvious, but you’d be amazed how many people fail to properly prepare for their first day.

 The chances are you’ll have been sent an orientation guide or something similar, telling you all the details you need to know – including exactly what you need to bring!
-There’s a great example of what this might look like here, but do check with your college as schools all have slightly different requirements.

 Make sure you’ve read and re-read this guide so you know exactly where to go and what to bring on your first day.